How To Cook While Traveling: 5 Tips For Great Meals

 Leftovers can sometimes taste even better the next day.
 Some meals don't even need re-heating as they will taste good when cold as well.

-Make sure you have some ziplock bags handy and eat the leftovers no more than one or two days after you cooked your meal.
+Make sure you have some ziplock bags handy and eat the leftovers no more than one or two days after you cook your meal.

 Take What You Can't Get From Home